jiach/jiach.github.io/_posts/2016-02-23-welcome-to-jekyll.markdown

 	```
 8. Now right click the object you have created in the Project View on the left-hand side, and click Run 'ObjectName' to run your code!

-No installation was needed and now you have a local Scala IDE that can run and test Apache Spark code.
+No installation is needed and now you have a local Scala IDE that can run and test Apache Spark code.
 Here's the result of the above code:

 	```
 	root